-Hello, my name is Hollie and I live in Mapleton on the Sunshine Coast and it's my passion to offer voice-based music services to my community in Nambour and surrounding Hinterland areas.
+Hello my name is Hollie, I live in Mapleton on the Sunshine Coast and it's my passion to offer voice-based workshops and music therapy services to my community in Nambour and surrounding areas.

 My relationship with music began at an early age as I was raised by musician parents, my mum a jazz singer and my dad a guitarist.
-Although music has always been in my blood and I have been gifted a unique voice, during adolescence I found sharing my music and singing in front of others a terrifyingly vulnerable experience.
+Throughout my life, music has accompanied the highs and the lows, has been an old friend and soundtracked experiences that will forever keep the memories alive.

 My studies and personal journey has informed my philosophy of music as life, in its simplicities, complexities and fluidity, as an invisible thread that connects us all as human beings.
-I believe that everyone can sing, it is not reserved for musicians but a birth right to be reclaimed and it's an innate tool for creative expression and well-being.
-Our culture needs healing, opportunities for unity and a new narrative for the future, what better way than raising our voices and embracing the ancient medicine of music.
+I believe that if you can talk - you can sing and that all humans are musical beings.
+It is not reserved for musicians, but a birth right to be reclaimed and an incredible tool for creative expression that transcends well-being.
+Our culture needs healing, opportunities for unity and a new narrative for the future... what better way than raising our voices and connecting through the ancient medicine of music.